-Every year, the scholarships are competitive and based on the applicant’s specific transportation involvement and goals, job skills, and academic record.
+The scholarships are competitive and based on the applicant’s specific transportation involvement and goals, job skills, and academic record.
 Minority candidates are encouraged to apply.
-Past applicants have backgrounds in civil, mechanical, electrical, and environmental engineering, as well as urban planning, public policy, public safety and emergency response.
-Any students that may be eligible for the scholarships should apply.

 Helene M. Overly Memorial Scholarship

 Jinli Liu is currently a Ph.D. student in the Geographic Information Science program within the Department of Geography and Environmental Studies at Texas State University.
 In 2021, she completed her M.S. degree in transportation management and planning at Texas Southern University.
 Prior to that, she obtained my bachelor’s degree and another master’s degree in Transportation Engineering from Zhejiang Normal University, located in Zhejiang, China.

 Throughout her academic journey, her research interests have primarily revolved around traffic signal design, statistical analysis, machine learning techniques focusing on safety and transportation operations, and the design and analysis of GIS-based systems.
 Currently, she is serving as a graduate research assistant at Dr. Subasish Das’s AIT lab, where she has the opportunity to contribute to cutting-edge transportation research.

 Ms. Liu is genuinely passionate about making strides in the field of transportation, particularly by improving traffic safety and equity.
 She believes that through research and innovative solutions, we can positively impact how people experience transportation systems.
 She is grateful to WTS for granting her this scholarship, which will undoubtedly play a vital role in helping her achieve her career goals.
 She will use this opportunity to further her education and contribute meaningfully to transportation.